faithfulmaster/python_text_manipulation/other_tasks/README.md

    --	Place links in MD files (TW)

    -- 	Remove links in MD files for Titus (TW)

+   --	Remove links in MD files for remaining files (all files except Titus) (TW)

    --	Count number of words in MD files (TW)